jobstdavid/paper_tsEMOS/README.md

-# Time Series based Ensemble Model Output Statistics for Temperature Forecast Postprocessing
+# Time Series based Ensemble Model Output Statistics for Temperature Forecasts Postprocessing

 This repository provides supplementary material for the following paper: